Red-Studio-Ragnarok/ReCrystallized-Wing/README.md

 there is also the nostalgic models resource pack that brings back the models from 1.2.5.

 Nostalgia is not your thing?
-We also have Jappa style textures in the resource pack [Modernity](https://www.curseforge.com/minecraft/texture-packs/modernity).
+We also have Jappa style textures made by sir_squidly in the resource pack [Modernity](https://www.curseforge.com/minecraft/texture-packs/modernity).
+These are the defaults for Minecraft versions with Jappa style textures, in those versions a Programmer Art resource pack is also available.

 ---